 An East versus West challenge occurred when a troupe of Russian acrobats and performers toured through China.
 A very strong Russian boxer had been observing kung fu practitioners on his travels.
 He had come to the conclusion that martial artists in China were weaklings and loudly proclaimed this at every opportunity.
 Lam was incensed to hear this and immediately proposed a challenge match.
 In response to the Russian’s dismissive attitude, he found a translator and proposed an alternate view.
 He looked the towering boxer in the eye and whilst gesturing toward his face, said “Teeth extraction”.
 To make sure it was understood, he repeated it, ensuring an imminent match.
 The fight lasted only a few seconds, when Lam’s lightning foot speed brought him into range within the blink of an eye and his Boi Gim – a slashing forearm strike – shattered the boxer’s face.
 Teeth fell.
 The larger man slumped to the ground unconscious.

 Two highly skilled students were produced from Lam Yiu Gwai’s school in the 1930’s.
-Wu Hua Tai was already an accomplished martial artist when, as a young man seeking to test his kung fu, he was introduced to the grandmaster.
+Wu Hua Tai was already an accomplished martial artist when, as a young man seeking to test his kung fu, he was introduced to the grandmaster by Lam Yung Tong.
 It was a quick and humbling encounter.
 Lam’s forward momentum combined with an arm-jamming technique – the one he reserved for friendly matches – lifted Wu backwards and through the air.
 He found himself several feet from his starting position, with the 50-year-old grandmaster still with him, holding a fistful of his now torn silk shirt.
 It was settled.
 Wu became a devoted student for the decades that followed.
 As a wealthy entrepreneur, he had no need to work and was able to focus completely on martial arts training.
 Like the grandmaster, he knew that the path to mastery required intense study and the breaking of style boundaries.
 In order to obtain the fast, soft hands that the grandmaster possessed – that he described as incredibly fluid “like water” – Wu undertook additional studies in Yang-style Tai Chi Chuan 太极拳 and Liu He Ba Fa 六合八法拳, engaging the services of the masters of these styles.

 The other student was known as Ah-Singh.
 He was renowned for having developed incredible arm strength.
 To test himself, he would tie three lengths of bamboo together and place them between supports.
 He would then strike down on them with his forearm, breaking all three.
 As a result, few students were willing to do the Lung Ying partner exercise Chuk Sarm Dim with him, for fear of having their arms broken.
 The one exception was Wu Hua Tai, who accepted every opportunity to train harder and longer.
 This included training at the grandmaster’s house, after buying him dinner, together with other senior students.
 It was not a place to learn ‘secret techniques’.
 The secret was hard training of Na Ma stepping to develop power through the hips and fast hands.
 Many students didn’t recognise the value and didn’t persist with these extra sessions.
 However, when Wu returned to the kung fu school, he found that something had changed.
 His partners in Chuk Sarm Dim would now “fly off” his hand techniques.